Anondo/Django/README.md

 ### **Creating The Views**
 For me the most important part of django is the view.
 Basically the view determines the behavior of the web application.
-So inside the app folder HelloApp the **views.py** can be found.
+So inside the app folder HelloWorldApp the **views.py** can be found.
 We are going to write each and every view in this file.
 Our first view(and only for this project) should look like this:<br>
 ![view](https://github.com/Anondo/Django/blob/master/img/view.png)<br>
 As you have guessed the views are basically functions or classes which takes in a request as parameter from the client-side